Kernelised Normalising Flows: Experiments

 \subsection{Parameter efficiency}

 Table~\ref{Parameter count} shows the parameter counts of Ferumal flows against the baseline methods.
 Kernelising the models results in a parameter reduction of up to 93\%.
-This reduction can be further improved by implementing strategies such as sharing auxiliary variables between layers or potentially with low-rank approximations, particularly in scenarios where data is limited and concerns about overfitting arise (see Appendix for additional details).
+The parameter efficiency consequently results in less data requirement, better generalisation, and faster convergence.
+This reduction can be further improved by implementing strategies such as sharing auxiliary variables between layers or potentially with low-rank approximations, particularly in scenarios where data is limited and concerns about overfitting arise (see Appendix~\ref{sec:low rank} for additional details).